September 16, 2011

 Flinn, Alex.
 Fade to Black.
 Not my favorite by Flinn, but it's hard to beat my favorites by her.
 This book tackles the knotty subject of AIDS.

 Garden, Nancy.
 Annie on My Mind.
 One of the lesbian books, but it left me underwhelmed.
+She also wrote The Year They Burned the Books.

 Green, Bette.
 The Drowning of Stephen Jones.
 Green is one of my sister's favorite authors, so I'm supposed to dislike this one on principle.

 Hartinger, Brent.
 Geography Club.
-This book and it's sequels are classics.
+This book and its sequels are classics.
 There are gay, bi, and lesbian characters, so almost everyone gets covered.

 Johnson, Maureen.
 The Bermudez Triangle.
 I like many of Johnson's other books better, but don't ignore this story by one of the Queens of YA.

 Kerr, M. E. Like the later entry on David Levithan: too many titles to list.
 Kerr's books may be old by the standards of this list, but they'll feel fresh.
 I guarantee it.
+Her most famous is Deliver Us From Evie.

 Kluger, Steve.
 Almost Like Being in Love.
 My Most Excellent Year.
 Both bought due to strong recommendations.